Akkki28/RLite/README.md

 - **Asynchronous Training**: Multiple agents interact with the environment simultaneously, sharing their experiences.
 - **Actor-Critic Architecture**: Uses both a policy network (actor) and a value network (critic) to improve learning efficiency.

-## Conclusion

-This document provides a brief overview of key reinforcement learning algorithms.
-Understanding these algorithms is crucial for developing effective RL solutions across various applications.

 ## Usage

-To use these models, create an instance of the class you want to use, and call the `fit` method with your suitable environment.
+To use these models, create an instance of the class you want to use, and call the `fit` method with your suitable environment.If the evironment is not suitable according to the given implementation change the code with the requiremnts of the given environment

 ## Requirements
 ### Installing Dependencies